MicrosoftDocs/sql-docs/docs/big-data-cluster/deployment-guidance.md

 Please note the following guidelines:

-- At this, credentials for the private Docker registry will be provided to you upon triaging your [Early Adoption Program registration](https://aka.ms/eapsignup).
+- At this time, credentials for the private Docker registry will be provided to you upon triaging your [Early Adoption Program registration](https://aka.ms/eapsignup).
 Early Adoption Program registration is required to test SQL Server big data clusters.
 - Make sure you wrap the passwords in double quotes if it contains any special characters.
 You can set the **MSSQL_SA_PASSWORD** to whatever you like, but make sure the password is sufficiently complex and don't use the `!`, `&` or `'` characters.
 Note that double quotes delimiters work only in bash commands.
 - The **SA** login is a system administrator on the SQL Server master instance that gets created during setup.
 After creating your SQL Server container, the **MSSQL_SA_PASSWORD** environment variable you specified is discoverable by running echo $MSSQL_SA_PASSWORD in the container.
 For security purposes, change your SA password as per best practices documented [here](../linux/quickstart-install-connect-docker.md#sapassword).
 - The **DOCKER_IMAGE_TAG** in this example controls which release you are installing.
 In this example, it is the CTP 2.5 release.